ediiqzx/licenta-backend/README.md

 **Designing a database system for managing a company and maximizing its efficiency**

+Access [here](https://github.com/ediiqzx/licenta-frontend) the front-end repository where you can find the setup guide.

 ---
 ### ⚙️ **Project Details**
 - 👨🏻‍🎓 **Author**: BULAI Stefan-Eduard